The methane challenge

 Mitigation at the source

-The ability to productively harvest and utilize energy as close to the point of methane generation as possible achieves three key objectives:
+The ability to productively harvest and utilize energy as close to the point of methane generation as possible achieves four key objectives:

 It creates an